-Gradient hair has been slowly gaining popularity and as of now, it is an integral part of hairstyling.
-Plain colors are no longer as appealing as they used to be, with even the blondest of hairs looking pale in comparison to the simplest balayage or ombre dye job.
-While the two techniques are equally popular, it is almost impossible to distinguish between them most of the time which is I am comparing Balayage vs Ombre to show you the key difference between the two.
+Gradient hair has been slowly gaining popularity, and as of now, it is an integral part of hairstyling.
+Plain colors are no longer as appealing as they used to be, with even the blondest of hairs looking pale compared to the simplest balayage or ombre dye job.
+While the two techniques are equally popular, it is almost impossible to distinguish between them most of the time, which is I am comparing Balayage vs Ombre to show you the key difference between the two.

-Before I highlight the differences between balayage and ombre (or as it is known these days, sombre) let’s take a look at what makes the dyeing styles so similar.
+Before I highlight the differences between balayage and ombre (or as it is known these days, sombre), let’s take a look at what makes the dyeing styles so similar.
 Their most notable resemblance is that they are both slow-fade dyeing techniques that employ a gradual color transition rather than sharply contrasting color changes.
-Smoother color transitions help to keep your hair looking natural, no matter what color you dye it with.
+Smoother color transitions help keep your hair looking natural, no matter what color you dye it with.
 Both techniques are also incredibly low-maintenance and can go for weeks without requiring any touch-ups.

 Balayage results in a smooth, symmetrical, thicker, and more random color infusion that really plays up the naturalness of your hair.
 Here is an example of what a finished balayage hairstyle looks like.

 The perfectly balanced color combination results in the popular sun-kissed look that makes hair look naturally radiant.
-The graduated lightening of sectioned strands of hair also helps to achieve a more dimensioned color infusion and to give the body of the hair more depth while enhancing its volume.
-Balayage is a lot easier to execute on blonde hairstyles since adding darker roots is an easier task than streaking blonde color through the hair.
+The graduated lightening of sectioned strands of hair also helps achieve a more dimensioned color infusion and gives the body of the hair more depth while enhancing its volume.
+Balayage is a lot easier to execute on blonde hairstyles since adding darker roots is easier than streaking blonde color through the hair.

 The beauty of balayage is that whether you opt for crisp or muted shades, the result is almost always exquisite and natural.
 The soft touches of color in the first example dramatically enhance the radiance of the dark hair, while the bolder accents in the second example give the hair a stormy finish with a deeper, more naturally radiant body.